soilwise-he/SoilWise-documentation/tech/docs/technical_components/catalogue.md

 This web-based software is centred on metadata management, providing rich edition forms.
 The editor supports the ISO19115/119/110 standards used for spatial resources and also Dublin Core.
-The user can upload data, graphics, documents, pdf files and any other content type to augment metadata records.
+The user can upload data, graphics, documents, PDF files and any other content type to augment metadata records.
 Among others, GeoNetwork supports:

 - multilingual metadata record edition,
 - validation system,
 - automated suggestions for quality improvement,
-- publication of geo-spatial layers to software compliant with OGC services (eg. GeoServer).
+- publication of geo-spatial layers to software compliant with OGC services (e.g. GeoServer).

 GeoNetwork implements the following protocols: